shinshinwu/brightwheel-email/README.md

   MANDRILL_USESR="********"
   MANDRILL_PW="*******"
  ```
  post request to `/email` will provide stack trace in development to help debug if something goes wrong.
-It will be masked for production.
+Please remember to include a "secret" token set to `token: "yeswearebright"` in your request.
+Otherwise you will run into authentication error.
+Stack traces will be masked for production.

 3. Switching/adding email services:
   You can change default email service simply by update the `default_email_service` value in settings.yml and redeploy.